Debt repayment

 Start by gathering all your debt details.
 List each account, including balances, interest rates, and minimum payments.
 Tools like a debt payoff calculator can help you visualize timelines and interest costs.

-Understanding your total debt load is the foundation of personal cash management.
-For example:
+Understanding your total debt load is the foundation of managing debt effectively.

 • Student loans or mortgages may have lower rates but larger principal amounts.